Gregory Peck: 1954–1957: Overseas and New York

 Peck next starred as Captain Ahab in the 1956 film adaptation of Herman Melville's Moby Dick; he was unsure about his suitability for the part but was persuaded by director John Huston to take the role.
 Peck almost drowned twice during filming in stormy weather off the sea coasts of Ireland, and several other performers and crew members suffered injuries.
 John Huston was named best director of the year by the New York Film Critics Circle and the National Board of Review for Moby Dick, but did not receive a nomination for the Academy Award for Best Director.
 The movie had the ninth highest box office of the year in North America, but cost $4.5 million to make, more than double the original budget, and was considered a commercial disappointment.
 In 2003, editor Barry Monush wrote, "There was, and continues to be, controversy over his casting as Ahab in Moby Dick."
 Upon opening, Variety said: "Peck often seems understated and much too gentlemanly for a man supposedly consumed by insane fury."The Hollywood Reporter argued "Peck plays it...in a brooding, smoldering vein, but none the less intensely and dynamically."
-In modern times, critics have said Peck is: "often mesmerizing"; "stoic" and "more than adequate"; " and "lending a deranged dignity" to the role.
+In modern times, critics have said Peck is: "often mesmerizing"; "stoic" and "more than adequate"; and "lending a deranged dignity" to the role.
 Peck himself later said "I wasn't mad enough, not crazy enough, not obsessive enough – I should have done more.
 At the time, I didn't have more in me."

-For romantic comedy Designing Woman (1957), Peck was permitted to choose his leading lady, Lauren Bacall, who needed to be busy with work as her husband was gravely ill at the time.
+For romantic comedy Designing Woman (1957), Peck was permitted to choose his leading lady, Lauren Bacall, who needed to be busy with work as her husband Humphrey Bogart was gravely ill at the time.
 The film revolves around a fashion designer and a sports writer on a California vacation.
 They have a whirlwind romance and marry in haste, despite Peck's character already having a girlfriend back home, only to find upon their return to New York, that they have vastly different lifestyles.
 The film was mildly successful and entered at 35th for annual gross, but did not break even.
 Upon release, Variety said "Bacall...is excellent....
 Peck is fine as the confused sportswriter" and saying that all the other actors/actresses give top-notch performances.
 (Note: Crowther noted "some of the verbal exchanges between Peck and Bacall have a nice little splash of wit about them.
 Good dialogue has been written by George Wells.
 The direction .. keeps things moving tolerably along until the end, when it bursts into a splurge of ostentation that is silly and in somewhat doubtful taste.")
 In recent years, the few reviews from prominent critics or websites are generally positive (Note: Leonard Malton writes "chic comedy reminiscent of the great Hepburn-Tracy vehicles.
 Bacall and Peck do their best,") with TV Guide exclaiming "they've made...the famous stoneface...Peck, somewhat funny.
 Bacall gives an especially good performance."
 Designing Woman won the Academy Award for Best Original Screenplay.